 We need to be careful in interpreting those numbers because common macroeconomic statistics may not pick up all the effects from the New Digital Economy.
-For example, we estimate that relative prices for communication equipment and software are still dropping by almost 10 percent per year
+For example, we estimate that relative prices for communication equipment and software are still dropping by almost 10 percent per year.
+That alone is enough to understate productivity growth by about 0.3 percentage point a year.
+But it’s not enough to account for the entire productivity slowdown, as has also been confirmed by other research.

 Of course, one can be more outspoken about the measurement problems and argue that all the consumer benefits from new digital products and services and sharing platforms should be included in GDP.
 But then we need to agree what to include and what not to include.
 The consumer benefits from streaming TV?
 Probably, yes.
 And the costs to protect and secure our private information, and risks involved if we don’t get it right?
 Probably also.
 How to go about measuring will be a Hercules task.